 In a small bowl combine soy milk and apple cider vinegar.
 Whisk together and set aside to let curdle.
 In a separate bowl stir together the flour, baking powder, spices, and salt.

-Once soy milk is curdled, whisk in melted coconut oil, pumpkin puree, maple syrup, and vanilla extract.
+Once soy milk is curdled, whisk in melted coconut oil, water, pumpkin puree, maple syrup, and vanilla extract.
 Add the wet ingredients to the dry and whisk together until most the lumps are gone.

 - When pancakes begin to bubble on the top (about 3 minutes), gently flip it over and bake on the other side until pancake has risen to about double the height.